azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 * Either
     * Create a azurerm provider block populated with the service principal values
     * Export environment variables, with an empty azurerm provider block
+* Modify the service principal's role and scope (optional)
+* Add application API permissions if required (optional)

 ----------